 Compared to something new like ‘Captain America’ or an editorial piece, is it a benefit to you as an artist to have a history with your subjects, like ‘Clockwork’ or ‘The Graduate’?
 If you had just seen ‘Clockwork Orange’ for the first time do you think it would have been the same piece?

 That’s difficult to say.
 With a poster like ‘The Graduate,’ it was a benefit to have had such a long history with the film.
 I already had this idea of what I wanted to get across with little difficulty.
 However, with ‘A Clockwork Orange’ the challenge was to break away from my preconceived idea of what the poster should look like.
 So a lengthy history with the film can go both ways.
 It can be a benefit, or it can be a setback.
 Depends on the film really.

 You tend to stay in the portrait world in terms of composition.
 Is that approach based on your comfort level skill-wise or what you find yourself attracted to, idea-wise?

 I’m a figurative artist.
 Always have been.
 Always will be.
 Especially when it comes to these film posters, where you have all these emotionally rich characters to choose from.

-I’m not saying that all my posters will feature life size figures front and center.
-I may use them more as a smaller compositional element in a larger idea.
+I’m not saying that all my posters will feature life-size figures front and center.
+I may use them more like a smaller compositional element in a larger idea.
 But I will likely always come back to the human figure as a key element.
 There’s so much a figure can say in an expression, or in posture, or body language and so forth, that would be impossible to articulate with inanimate objects.
 And since most films focus on the human condition in one way or another, it seems to make the most sense to approach it figuratively.